 At Willoughby Swim Squads we encourage our swimmers to swim a minimum of twice a week.
 Whilst we do offer some lessons once per week we prefer our swimmers to swim regularly.
 Coach Paul Hardman suggests that the fitness component that is introduced when swimming regularly ensures the rate of improvement in our swimmers is sustained.
-Many parents are often disappointed with the rate of progress when swimming once per week, but it is a sport that requires patience, consistency of application and regularity.
+Many parents are often disappointed with the rate of progress when swimming once per week.
+Swimming is a sport that requires patience and consistency of practice.
 There are so many new skills to learn in all 4 strokes before we see our children swimming well.
-Coordination at this young age is constantly being challenged and improved, and your consistency of practice with ensure that your child join the ranks of being a strong and capable swimmer.
+Coordination at this young age is constantly being challenged and improved, and your consistency with ensure that your child join the ranks of being a strong and capable swimmer.

 Mini Squads – Stingrays